top of page

 Feel Good Norfolk - Fritton Lake-263.jpg

-I'm Becky Grace, a BABCP-accredited CBT and EMDR therapist offering online and in-person eating disorder therapy.
-This post answers a question I often receive during enquiries:
+I’m Becky Grace, a BABCP-accredited CBT and EMDR therapist and Registered Mental Health Nurse offering online and in-person sessions.

 Who I Work With